-It’s a decent predictor of reliability, as a gun that reliably cycles lots of different kinds of ammunition well will work well if you have to use a different brand or type than your usual stuff.
+That’s a decent predictor of reliability, as a gun that reliably cycles lots of different kinds of ammunition will work well if you’re in a pinch and have to use a different brand or type than your usual stuff.
 That means you can expect the gun to run well to a greater degree than a gun that’s more finicky about what it’s fed.

 Or is it?
 Is it really that realistic an indicator of reliability?
 Is that actually something that most people look for or should even worry about?
-Any sort of qualitative measurement of anything is going to have an inherent flaw somewhere.
+There are a lot of first-time gun owners out there who wonder about that.
+Any sort of qualitative measurement of anything is going to have inherent flaws somewhere.
 The “multiple ammunition” criteria has some, too.

-For instance, my 1911 loves Remington UMC and Herter’s brass more than other brands of FMJ, and Speer Gold Dot over other brands of JHP.
-Ergo, I buy UMC or Herter’s for practice ammo and Gold Dot for carry ammo and leave it at that.
-If it ain’t broke, there’s no reason to think about fixing it.
+For instance, my 1911 loves Remington UMC and Herter’s brass more than other brands of FMJ ammo, and Speer Gold Dot over other brands of JHP.
+Ergo, I buy UMC or Herter’s for practice and Gold Dot for everyday carry…and I leave it at that.
+If it ain’t broke, there’s no reason in the world to think about “fixing” it.

 The gun industry doesn’t have (or seem to have) the sort of publicly available consumer survey information that so many other verticals do.
 Therefore, it’s difficult to determine for sure what brands of ammunition the gun-owning public uses most.
-However, what seems to be the case is that most people tend to find a brand or two that works for their gun and they stick to those.
+However, what seems to be the case is that most people tend to find a brand or two that works well in their gun and they tend to stick to those.

-The modern gun owner will do almost all of the shooting they do in their lifetime on a gun range, and what people use most there is FMJ target ammunition.
-And most often, it’s one of the cheaper versions like Winchester white box, American Eagle, Herter’s, Blazer and so on.
+Most gun owners will do almost all of the shooting they do in their lifetime on a gun range, and what people use most there is full metal jacket (FMJ) target ammunition.
+Most often, they’ll choose one of the cheaper versions available like Winchester white box, American Eagle, Herter’s, Blazer and so on.

-Also keep in mind that when a semi-automatic gun has feeding problems, the magazine is most often the problem.
+Also keep in mind that when a semi-automatic gun has feeding problems, the magazine is most often the problem…not the ammunition.

 Most gun stores carry a range of ammo to choose from.
 Very few only carry obscure surplus ammo that nobody’s sure about.
-In my observation — and your mileage will vary — shooting cheap(er) steel-case stuff like TulAmmo only saves about a dollar (maybe two) over Winchester White Box, Remington, or American
+In my experience — and your mileage will vary — shooting cheap(er) aluminum and steel cased stuff only saves about a dollar (maybe two) over Winchester White Box, Remington, or American Eagle.

-In the end, if your gun fits you and you shoot it well, and you identify the one or two brands and types that work best in your gun…what else really matters?
+In the end, if your gun fits you and you shoot it well — and you identify the types and brands that work best in it — what else really matters?